bcinarli/help-desk-sample/README.md

 When a client started a new chat, in the backoffice, a new chat tab will appear.
 The agent cannot *start* a new chat session.

+Also you can check the live demo at [http://help-desk-sample.bcinarli.com]() as a client and [http://help-desk-sample.bcinarli.com/backoffice]() as a backoffice agent

 ---

 ## Frameworks Used